 The Partridge variety originated in Edmonton, Alberta, Canada.
 Four breeds were used in the production of this variety: Partridge Wyandotte, Partridge Cochin, Dark Cornish, and Rose Comb Brown Leghorn.
 Some claim Dr. Wilkinson also used Orloffs to create this new bird.
-It was originally named the Albertan but upon presentation to the APA for recognition they deemed it so close in character to the existing White Chantecler they classified it as another variety of Chantecler.
+It was originally named the Albertan, but upon presentation to the APA in 1935 for recognition they deemed it so close in character to the existing White Chantecler that they classified it as another variety.

 The Buff variety is a commonly bred and quite spectacular bird that unfortunately has not been recognized as of yet.
 There are many dedicated people working on it, however, so I expect we will see it in some future edition of the Standard of Perfection.
 Edit 3-12-18: the Buff Chantecler has now been recognized by the ABA.
 There are not enough qualifying breeders to mount a bid for APA acceptance, though, so if you are a member of the APA and breed LF Buff Chanteclers, please consider helping out!